Pricing/Shipping Changes

 We hope this helps you understand why our prices have increased so quickly.
 We are just trying to cover costs.
 We intend to lower prices as soon as we reserve coffee at a lower price.

 We are a small family business.
-Lucy Jo's Coffee is two parents, two daughters (who work when they can-college and high school) and 4 full-time employees.
+Lucy Jo's Coffee is two parents, two daughters (who work when they are not in college) and 4 full-time employees.
 That's it.
 We are a small group and very efficient with our time and labor.
-We pay our employees a fair wage with vacation days and sick leave and a 401K.
+We pay our employees a fair wage with vacation days, sick leave, a 401K and a 4 day work week.
 We are all appreciative of your support and strive to keep our customers satisfied with top notch coffee and quality service.

 WAYS TO SAVE/WAYS TO HELP: We encourage our customers to use the write-in discounts and buy multiple bags at a time.
 We can offer a discount on multiple bags because we save money on shipping that we pass back to you.
 And we save staff time processing one order with multiple bags vs. multiple orders with 1 bag.
 We also save on shipping supply costs putting more than one bag in an box.